COSBlab/IPL-workshop/DAY-1/README.md

 To complete this exercise, the student needs to:
 * edit and use the Python notebook ```MDAnalysis_interaction_profile.ipynb``` to analyze each individual model
 * the notebook will provide, for each model analyzed, the list of residues of the viral protein interacting with a partner
+* it will also generate a PDB file in which the interacting residues are marked in the Bfactor column.
+This can be visualized using ChimeraX and coloring the model by Bfactors
 * this notebook can be used to analyze models obtained with different templates, for example with different antibodies/receptors.
-The student can then visualize the frequency at which each residue interacts with a partner across different models to identify immunogenic domains
+The student can then compute and visualize the frequency at which each residue interacts with a partner across different models to identify immunogenic domains